+Normal round intake:
-Allocation date for the normal round Reception intake: Tuesday 19 April 2022

-Deadline for appeal forms to be submitted: Tuesday 31 May 2022 Appeals will be heard within 40 school days, by: Friday 29 July 2022
+Allocation date for Reception or junior school Year 3: Tuesday 16 April 2024Deadline for appeal forms to be submitted: Friday 31 May 2024Appeals will be heard within 40 school days, by: Friday 26 July 2024Where possible, appeals that are submitted after 31 May will be heard by 26 July.
+If that is

-Where possible, appeals that are submitted after 31 May will be heard by 29 July.
+Where possible, appeals that are submitted after 31 May will be heard by 26 July.
 If that is not possible, they will be heard within 30 school days of the appeal form being submitted.

-Allocation date for the normal round Year 7 intake: Tuesday 1 March 2022 Deadline for appeal forms to be submitted: Thursday 31 March 2022 Appeals will be heard within 40 school days, by: Friday 17 June 2022

-Where possible, appeals that are submitted after 31 March will be heard by 17 June.
-If that is not possible, they will be heard within 30 school days of the appeal form being submitted.
+Allocation date for Year 7 intake or studio school / UTC Year 10: Friday 1 March 2024 Deadline for appeal forms to be submitted: Monday 22 April 2024 Appeals will be heard within 40 school days, by: Wednesday 26 June 2024 Where possible, appeals that are submitted after 22 April will be heard by 26 June.
+If that